BampyBampy/BotMan/Notes.md

 See [https://forum.freecad.org/viewtopic.php?t=53574](https://forum.freecad.org/viewtopic.php?t=53574)

 ## Adjusted Dimensions for 3D Printing
+This is just a bunch of notes to hold the results of 3d printing experiments and mess-ups.

+**New Experiment** - Dont use supports when printing holes under 4mm in dia

-**Standard meshing to use** - Based on an exported standard mesh with 0.1mm surface deviation, 10-degree angular deviation, and relative surface deviation
+**Standard meshing to use for all prints** - Based on an exported standard mesh with 0.1mm surface deviation, 10-degree angular deviation, and relative surface deviation

 Holes for 10mm bearing = 5.2r = 10 dia hole when printed